austinhawthorne/nile-readiness-test/README.md

 ## Scripts

 - **vnc_namespace.sh**: Creates a network namespace for RealVNC server and moves the specified interface to that namespace
-- **nrt_default.py**: Runs FRR tests in the default namespace without moving interfaces to namespaces
+- **nrt.py**: Runs FRR tests in the default namespace without moving interfaces to namespaces
-- **nrt.py**: Original script that uses network namespaces for FRR tests (not recommended with this approach)

 ## Prerequisites